SwatiVerma2/Docker-Notes/07_docker_networking.md

 ![image](https://github.com/user-attachments/assets/a562d416-a0ef-444e-b7f4-54da20ffb771)

 - By creating a custom network we allow containers to communicate with each other even without the need of an IP Address.
-- We just provide the host name and it will resolve it automatically.
+- It automatically resolves the name.
-- Also  Ip addresses might change with time.
-But the name remains
+- Also  Ip addresses might change with time but the name remains the same

  To remove a network